Naina Balsaver

-Naina Balsaver Ahmed (born 1959) is an Indian actress, model and winner of Femina Miss India 1976.
+Naina Balsaver Ahmed (born 1959) is an Indian actress, model and beauty pageant titleholder who the winner of Femina Miss India 1976.

 Early life and pageantry

 Naina Balsaver was born in Uttar Pradesh.
 In the year 1976 she competed in Femina Miss India pageant and eventually won the coveted crown.
 She was appointed to represent India at Miss Universe 1976 and Miss World 1976 pageants.
 However she did not compete in Miss World 1976 due to protest against the presence of two South African entries - one white and one black - in conformity with the apartheid policy of racial separation.
 The same year, she competed at Miss Universe pageant but remained unplaced.

 She is the only Femina Miss India winner who carried both the Femina Miss India Universe and Femina Miss India World titles.

 Career

 She acted in Bollywood films.
 She acted in the television soap opera, Manzil.
 She contested on BSP ticket against N. D. Tiwari but lost the election.